eclipse-openj9/openj9-docs/docs/configuring.md

 - **IPCSHMMPAGES**
 - **IPCSHMNSEGS**

 Incorrect or suboptimal settings might prevent shared classes from working or impact performance.
-By default, the VM attempts to create a 16 MB cache.
+By default, the VM attempts to create a 16 MB cache on Java 8 and a 300 MB cache on Java 11 and later.
 If you set a cache size for your application by specifying the [`-Xscmx`](xscmx.md) option on the command line, the VM rounds the value up to the nearest megabyte.
 Ensure that the value set for **IPCSHMMPAGES** takes this adjustment into consideration.

 To see the current settings, enter the following z/OS operator command: